awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    curl -o claim.yaml https://raw.githubusercontent.com/kubernetes-sigs/aws-fsx-csi-driver/master/examples/kubernetes/dynamic_provisioning/specs/claim.yaml
    ```

 1. \(Optional\) Edit the `claim.yaml` file\.
-Change `1200Gi` to one of the increment values listed below, based on your storage requirements and the `deploymentType` that you selected in a previous step\.
+Change `1200Gi` to one of the following increment values, based on your storage requirements and the `deploymentType` that you selected in a previous step\.

    ```
    storage: 1200Gi